Thad Forester's official site

 Subscribe: Apple Podcasts | Spotify | Amazon Music | Pandora | iHeartRadio | TuneIn | RSS | More

-*PTC is on Patreon.
-Please check out how you can help the cause so I can provide quality content and keep on keeping on!
+*My podcast is on Patreon.
+Please check out how you can help the cause and get insider access!

 http://www.patriottothecore.com